Bajan Cou Cou

 - 1 tablespoon butter

-Reduce heat to low and cook, stirring constantly for 5-10 minutes, until thickened.
+- Reduce heat to low and cook, stirring constantly for about 5 minutes, until thickened.

-Spoon some of the mixture into greased ramekins or bowls for individual servings.
-Leave for a minute or two.
+- Spoon some of the mixture into greased ramekins or bowls for individual servings.

 ARE YOU EXCITED TO TRY THIS RECIPE?
 PLEASE HELP ME CONTINUE TO PROVIDE YOU WITH DELICIOUS RECIPES BY SHARING IT AND SHOPPING FOR YOUR FAVORITE AMAZON PRODUCTS WITH THE LINKS BELOW!

 DO YOU YUM?
 SAVE IT BELOW!Yum